 But while it’s good, I still don’t think it’s great.
 The storybook element never really fully integrates in with the modern storyline, and there’s some really clunky writing—I forget if it’s actually a verbatim quote that the villain says “I’ll show them!
 I’ll show them all!” but at worst, it’s something close to that.
 Yikes.
 Decent fluff, but not really award-caliber stuff, in my opinion (which is clearly not that of the Hugo nominators).

 And finally, we come to Kameron Hurley’s The Light Brigade.
 This one is best described as a leftist’s response to Starship Troopers.
-It starts off the same way, with a young boy who’s not a citizen joining up to attack the alien menace after they wipe a city off the Earth, and then we follow him through that war (not always in strict chronological order—this is another one that’s doing interesting structural things with time).
+It starts off the same way, with a young non-citizen joining up to attack the alien menace after they wipe a city off the Earth, and then we follow them through that war (not always in strict chronological order—this is another one that’s doing interesting structural things with time).
 It should be an interesting read, and much of the time it is.

 But the problem is, the actual story is interspersed with these godawful political rants.
 Some of them are monologues in a character’s mouth, others are just straight tendentious description from the first-person viewpoint.
 In both cases, they’re awful.
 They’re just crashingly unsubtle.
 While Hurley’s political beliefs are a lot better than Ayn Rand’s, this has the monologuing quality of Rand, like someone got a really predictable red rose twitter feed mixed up with the novel.